 The main drawback of this water bottle is that it only comes in one color and one size (for now).
 Other water bottles on this list have more options for size, use, and color.

-Overall, this is an affordable, high-quality insulated water bottle.
+Overall, this is a high-quality, affordable insulated water bottle.

 On one hand, it’s the easiest to clean and you can add ice cubes and fruit slices with ease.
 On the other hand, wide mouth openings are harder to drink from on the move.
 I mean, we’ve all spilled water on ourselves at a sudden stop on the road.